stevenpencle/D6-LOA/README.md

 ### Run Template

 > VS Code - In the Debug Menu (Ctrl + Shift + D), select `ASP.Net Core & Browser` and Hit Play!
 VS Code will automatically execute the `dotnet build` `npm install` `ng serve` commands and start Chrome.
-You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.
-Note: It may take a few minutes to run the project the first time with all of the package restoration that is needed.
-Chrome will eventually refresh the page to render the application.
-Note: Images will not be available until after you run `npm run build` from `{your-project-name}\ClientApp` once to create the `{your-project-name}\ClientApp\dist\assets` folder.
+You can debug the .NET Core code by setting breakpoints in VS Code and debug the Angular application in Chrome developer tools.<br/><br/>Note: Images will not be available until after you run `npm run build` from `{your-project-name}\ClientApp` once to create the `{your-project-name}\ClientApp\dist\assets` folder.

 #### Warning